 More of us are travelling by air.
-Aircrafts are constantly improving, which allows longer flights, at higher altitudes, and over the North and South poles.
+Aircraft are constantly improving, allowing longer flights, at higher altitudes, and over the North and South poles.

 For most people, experts recommend no special measures.
 Information should be provided to those interested so they can be properly informed.

-For air crew, like flight attendants and pilots, airlines should educate and inform employee on the dose and effects of cosmic radiation.
+For air crew, like flight attendants and pilots, airlines should educate and inform employees about the doses and effects of cosmic radiation.
 Airlines should also assess and log these doses, making each employee’s personal dose information available to them.
 Provisions should be in place to adjust duties for air crew who have declared a pregnancy, if needed.

-National authorities and airline companies should raise awareness about cosmic radiation, and offer their support to make informed decisions about cosmic radiation exposure and its relation to flying.
+National authorities and airline companies should raise awareness about cosmic radiation, and offer their support to make informed decisions about cosmic radiation exposure in relation to flying.